xvik/dropwizard-guicey/src/doc/docs/guide/diagnostic.md

 * SCAN - item from classpath scan (even if extension or installer were registered manually also to indicate item presence in classpath scan)
 * LAZY - extensions annotated with @LazyBinding
-* HK - extension annotated with @HK2Managed
+* HK2 - extension annotated with @HK2Managed

 ### Modules